bceverly/Live-Target/README.md

 # Run unit tests
 ./gradlew test

-# Run instrumented tests (local only - disabled in CI due to emulator issues)
+# Run instrumented tests (runs both locally and in CI)
 ./gradlew connectedDebugAndroidTest

 # Or use build script